Skip to main contentSkip to navigationSkip to search

 What are controllable consumer appliances?

-Controllable consumer appliances are the following, with consumption over 4.2 kW:
+Controllable consumer appliances are the following, with electrical capacity over 4.2 kW that are supplied from the low voltage:

 • heat pumps, including auxiliary heaters / elements